Definition: A soft drink is a beverage that is flavored, but does not contain any alcohol.

 - Powdered drink mixes.

-- Carbonated water that may or may not be flavored.
+- Carbonated water, which may be flavored.

 Coffee, tea, milk, hot cocoa, and 100-percent fruit and vegetable juices are not considered soft drinks.